lightward/mechanic-tasks/docs/keep-skus-up-to-date-with-barcodes/README.md

 Tags: Barcodes, Bulk, SKU

-This task watches for new and updated products, copying variant barcodes over to the variant SKU.
-This occurs whenever a barcode is found, and the related variant's SKU does not already have that value.
+This task watches for new and updated products, copying variant barcodes over to the variants' inventory item SKUs.
+This occurs whenever a barcode is found, and the related SKU does not already have that value.

 * View in the task library: [tasks.mechanic.dev/keep-skus-up-to-date-with-barcodes](https://tasks.mechanic.dev/keep-skus-up-to-date-with-barcodes)
 * Task JSON, for direct import: [task.json](../../tasks/keep-skus-up-to-date-with-barcodes.json)